-Data were obtained independently for both studies and reported for the intent to treat (ITT, ALA-AK-CT002) or the full analysis set (FAS, ALA-AK-CT003) population, respectively.
-Patient-based and lesion-based recurrence rates were estimated at both follow-up visits, i.e. after 6 months (FUP visit 1) and after 12 months (FUP visit 2), based on an approach of time to event analysis.
-As only two time points were considered the life-table method for grouped data was chosen.
+Data were obtained independently for both studies and reported for the intent-to-treat (ITT; ALA-AK-CT002) or the full-analysis set (FAS; ALA-AK-CT003) population, respectively.
+Patientbased and lesion-based recurrence rates were estimated at both follow-up visits, i.e. after 6 months (FUP1) and after 12 months (FUP2), based on an approach of time-to-event analysis.
+As only two time points were considered, the life-table method for grouped data was chosen.
 This is the grouped data equivalent to the Kaplan-Meier estimator.
-To adequately take withdrawals or lost to follow up patients into account it is assumed that the withdrawal times are continuously uniformly distributed on the time interval between the visits.
-This allows censoring half of the drop-outs at the beginning of the interval and the other half at the end of the interval.
-Table 1 shows how the estimators for subject based recurrence rates have been calculated.
+To take withdrawals or patients lost to FUP adequately into account it is assumed that the withdrawal times are continuously uniformly distributed on the time interval between the visits.
+This allows censoring half of the dropouts at the beginning of the interval and the other half at the end of the interval.
+Table 1 shows how the estimators for subject-based recurrence rates have been calculated.

-Recurrence rates were assessed for treatment groups and various subgroups (e.g. by centre, gender, age, skin type, target area, light spectrum and AK severity at baseline if appropriate).

-The approaches were performed taking into consideration (a) the number of subjects or lesions completely cleared at the end-of-study visit 3 months after the last PDT, (b) the number of subjects/lesions with complete remission in the target area(s) at the current visit, (c) the number of subjects with at least one recurrent lesion or new recurrent lesions in the target area(s) between the preceding and the current visit, (d) the number of subjects/lesions lost to follow-up or withdrawn between the preceding and the current visit.
+Recurrence rates were assessed for treatment groups and various subgroups (e.g. by centre, sex, age, skin type, target area, light spectrum and AK severity at baseline if appropriate).
+The approaches were performed taking into consideration: (i) the number of subjects or lesions completely cleared at the end-of-study visit 3 months after the last PDT; (ii) the number of subjects/lesions with complete remission in the target area(s) at the current visit; (iii) the number of subjects with at least one recurrent lesion or new recurrent lesions in the target area(s) between the preceding and the current visit; and (iv) the number of subjects/lesions lost to FUP or withdrawn between the preceding and the current visit.

-For the FUP period, probabilities (p_i) for subjects to remain fully cleared up to the respective visit (visit i, i=1, 2) were assessed according to life-table estimates as shown in Table 1 (probabilities regarding totally cleared lesions were performed similarly).
+For the FUP, probabilities ( $P_i$ ) for subjects remaining fully clear up to the respective visit (visit i, i = 1, 2) were assessed according to life-table estimates as shown in Table 1 (probabilities regarding totally cleared lesions were performed similarly).

-First, the number of subjects with complete clearance of all AK lesions in the target area(s) at the current visit (CR{Pi}) was calculated by subtracting subjects with at least one recurrent lesion in the target area(s) between the preceding and the current visit (R_i), and the number of subjects lost to follow-up or withdrawn between the preceding and the current visit (L_i) from the totally cleared patient group at the last visit (CR{Pi-1}):
+Firstly, the number of subjects with complete clearance of all AK lesions in the target area(s) at the current visit $(CR{Pi})$ was calculated by subtracting subjects with at least one recurrent lesion in the target area(s) between the preceding and the current visit ( $R_i$ ), and the number of subjects lost to FUP or withdrawn between the preceding and the current visit ( $L_i$ ) from the totally cleared patient group at the last visit ( $CR{Pi-1}$ ):

-$CR{Pi} = CR{P(i-1)} - R_i - L_i.$
+$$CR{Pi} = CR{P(i-1)} - R_i - L_i.$$

-Second, for subjects with complete remission at the preceding visit, the probability of remaining cleared could then be calculated:
+Secondly, for subjects with complete remission at the preceding visit, the probability of remaining cleared could then be calculated: